Industry News

 • the budget

-• the tools used by the communications agency or the in-house team.
+• the tools used by the communications agency or the internal team.

 How to write a marketing brief step by step